+A quorum is essential to be able to conduct business.
+A majority of members of a body forms a quorum.
 Commissioners are expected to attend all regular meetings.
 Meetings are scheduled at specified times each month or at regular intervals.
 Commissioners attendance and participation in the business of the Commission is necessary for the success of the Commission in achieving its annual work plan goals.
 When a Commissioner is unable to attend a meeting, it is courteous to notify the City staff liaison and Commission Chair of expected absence.

-If any Commissioner is absent from three or more meetings in a year, that information will be reported to the City Council and can be grounds for removal.
+If any Commissioner is absent from three or more meetings in a calendar year, that information will be reported to the City Council and can be grounds for removal.
 This policy allows for another resident to be appointed to the Commission.
-Attendance is tracked by City staff and the City Clerk shall report to the City Council quarterly.
+Attendance is tracked by City staff and the City Clerk shall report to the City Council on a monthly basis.